Dibenzyline Side Effects

 1. "Product Information.
 Dibenzyline Capsules (phenoxybenzamine)."
 SmithKline Beecham, Philadelphia, PA.

-Not all side effects for Dibenzyline may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dibenzyline may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dibenzyline (phenoxybenzamine)